zeroc-ice/ice-builder-gradle/README.md

 apply plugin: 'ice-gradle-plugin'
 ```

-It is important that the `slice` plugin is applied after the `java` plugin in
+It is important that the `ice-gradle-plugin` plugin is applied after the `java` plugin in
 order for task dependencies to be properly setup.

 ## Gradle Tasks